skylight-hq/skylight.digital/_projects/va_api_scorecard_mvp.md

   <ul>
     <li>
-      Establishing a common understanding of the VA's API delivery lifecycle and what success looks like at each stage
+      Establishing a common understanding of the VA’s API delivery lifecycle and what success looks like at each stage
     </li>